Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 Cross-platform (supporting Windows, macOS, and Linux) and can be used to build device, cloud, and IoT applications.
 ____________________________________________________________
 GuardRails
-Makes open-source security tools easily available in your Pull Requests.
+Makes open-source security tools easily available in the Pull Requests.
 Continuously identifies security problems in your codebase and helps you fix them.
 ____________________________________________________________
 Bearer
 Bearer helps security at teams tech companies build an inventory of their engineering services and data flows by scanning the codebase.
 So they can easily assess risks and identify gaps with their own security and privacy policies.